sequenceiq/docker-cb-shell/README.md

 ## Keep passwords secret

 Its not a good practice to type your password in a command line.
-Insted:
+Instead:
 ```
  -e SEQUENCEIQ_PASSWORD=secret123
 ```